JerryLinLinLin/VirusTotalSmartScanner/README.md

 VirusTotal Smart Scanner is my high school experimental project in 2018.
 It was first published in [Kafan Security Forum](https://bbs.kafan.cn/thread-2133049-1-1.html).
 That was almost three years ago, and I decide to make it open source.

 The project is not structured well, but functionality is ok.
 It is intended to show how easy an anti-virus scanner can be made by stealing the famous vendors' detections on Virus Total, naming "cloud detection".
-Many lazy and irresponsible vendors choose this method to make their detection rate looks "awsome", while potentially damages the whole anti-virus community by creating large amounts of unreliable detection and false-postive.
+Many lazy and irresponsible vendors choose this method to make their detection rate looks "awsome", while potentially damages the whole anti-virus community by creating large amounts of unreliable detections and false-postives.

 ## Highlighted Features